How to Apply

 |On-Site Sessions in Chapel Hill|

 |Wednesday, June 5, 2024- Wednesday, June 12, 2024|

 |Tuesday, September 24, 2024-Wednesday, October 2, 2024|

 |Monday, March 3, 2025 – Friday, March 7, 2025|

 |Monday, June 2, 2025 – Thursday, June 5, 2025|

-The UNC Faculty Development Fellowship seeks faculty from family practice residency programs (including community-hospital-based residencies, university departments of family medicine, and military programs who:
+The UNC Faculty Development Fellowship seeks faculty from family medicine residency programs (including community and hospital-based residencies, university departments of family medicine, and military programs) who:

-- are residency-trained family physicians in their early years of full-time faculty work.
-Third year residents who will be serving in a faculty role after graduation may apply, but preference is given to family physicians already serving in a faculty role at the time of application.
+- are residency-trained primary care physicians in their early years of full-time faculty work.
+Third-year residents who will be serving in a faculty role after graduation may apply, but preference is given to physicians already serving in a faculty role at the time of application.

 plan a career in academic family medicine

 - have demonstrated interest and willingness to complete scholarly projects that require a substantial time commitment in addition to the time spent in Chapel Hill.